-Press the "SCAN" button to change the radio to the SCAN mode.
+Press the "SCAN" button briefly (type A, B and C audio)/for more than 1.5 seconds (type D audio) to change the radio to the SCAN mode.
 In this mode, under the selected category, the radio scans through the channel until a station is found.
 The radio will stop at the station for 5 seconds while displaying the channel number, after which scanning will continue until the entire channel has been scanned from the low end to the high end.

-Press the "SCAN" button again to cancel the SCAN mode and to stop on any displayed channel.
+Press the "SCAN" button briefly (type A, B and C audio)/for more than 1.5 seconds (type D audio) again to cancel the SCAN mode and to stop on any displayed channel.

-Channel preset
+■ Channel preset